 Our primary Internet address is www.strataskinsciences.com (this website address is not intended to function as a hyperlink and the information contained on our website is not intended to be a part of this Report).
-Corporate information can be located by clicking on the "Investor Relations" link in the top-middle of the page, and then clicking on "SEC Filing" in the menu.
+Corporate information can be located by clicking on the three lines in the upper right hand corner of the page, then clicking on "Investors" link from the drop down menu, and then clicking on "SEC Filings" in the menu.
 We make our periodic Commission Reports (Forms 10-Q and Forms 10-K) and current reports (Form 8-K) available free of charge through our Web site as soon as reasonably practicable after they are filed electronically with the Commission.
 We may from time to time provide important disclosures to investors by posting them in the Investor Relations section of our Web site, as allowed by Commission's rules.
 The information on the website listed above is not and should not be considered part of this Annual Report on Form 10-K and is intended to be an inactive textual reference only.